-With a full-time full year tuition of $2,688, Eastern is currently the most affordable Community and Technical College in the state of West Virginia.
+With a full-time full year tuition of $3,000 (in-state resident), Eastern is currently the most affordable Community and Technical College in the state of West Virginia.

 If a student wishes to determine the full cost of attending college, however, he or she should also add the per-semester cost of books, academic supplies and student fees.

 To calculate the net, total estimated cost of attending Eastern (also referred to below as the "estimated net cost" or "the Net Price Estimate"), and in line with the Higher Education Opportunity Act of 2008, the U.S. Department of Education offers all current and prospective students and their families a